sampathLiyanage/Distributed-Project/README.md

 1.)
 Copy java files to any number of machines

 2.)
 Open the Util.java file and change the values of IP, PORT, USERNAME according to the machine.
+Each node publishes a web service on the next port to the PORT value in Util.java(ie: PORT+1).
+Therefore make sure the next port is free when choosing a value for PORT.
 	Change BS_IP, BS_PORT according to the machine running the Bootstrap server

 3.)
 Start Bootstrap server on chosen port in the chosen machine

 4.)
-Compile and Run the java files on each machine:
+Compile and Run the java files on each machine

-javac Main.java Node.java BootstrapCommunicator.java NodeSender.java NodeReceiver.java Neighbour.java Util.java

-java Main

 *******************************************************************************************************